What cultural faux pas should I try to avoid making in Kenya?

 - What are medical services in Kenya like?

-- What are emergency services like in Kenya?
+- What are typical rents in Kenya?

 What cultural faux pas should I try to avoid making in Kenya?